opencast/opencast/docs/guides/user/docs/advanced/role-based-visibility.md

 It is important to understand that the UI roles are not coupled, i.e. having a particular role does not imply any other permission than the one exactly provided by the role.

-Example: Just having the role ROLE_UI_NAV_CAPTURE_VIEW won't display the navigation menu.
-This requires the role ROLE_UI_NAV, too.
+Example: Just having the role *ROLE_UI_NAV_CAPTURE_VIEW* won't display the navigation menu.
+This requires the role *ROLE_UI_NAV*, too.

 The advantage of having independent roles is that it makes role-based visibility even more flexible, For example, it is possible to not use the navigation menu at all.
-As drawback, it makes configuration more advanced.
-But configured role-based visibility is not a daily tasks.
+The drawback of this approach is that it makes configuration more advanced.
+But configuring role-based visibility is not a daily tasks.

 ### Navigation Menu